-Area of Work Actions Assumptions and Cost Measures of Success To have improved engagement with institutions, students and other stakeholders regarding the prescription process and Criteria to inform, to obtain feedback and to promote an understanding of ARB's role with regard to qualifications, and to maintain a high quality service for institutions, students and EU Member states.
-To improve the promotion of the availability of the following services and to meet all reasonable requests for: • feedback sessions; • planning meetings; • university liaison sessions; • regular engagement with and liaison meetings with stakeholders; • speaking at relevant conferences/ forums; • Providing support for those seeking to list qualifications in Europe. • To improve and develop areas of ARB's website relating to prescribed qualifications/the student handbook as well as keeping them up to date.
-It is anticipated that there will be 60 university liaison visits during 2017 and up to 12 planning meetings, as well as a number of regular liaison meetings with key stakeholders.
-It is anticipated that 15+ institutions will seek to renew prescription and 5+ institutions will seek first time prescription for new qualifications; in addition we will receive around 50+ annual monitoring submissions.
+Area of Work Actions Assumptions and Cost Implications Measures of Success Link to Statement of Priorities 2017-2020 1.
+To have improved engagement with institutions, students and other stakeholders regarding the prescription process and Criteria to inform, to obtain feedback and to promote an understanding of ARB's role with regard to qualifications, and to maintain a high quality service for institutions, students and EU Member To improve the promotion of the availability of the following services and to meet all reasonable requests for: • feedback sessions; • planning meetings; • university liaison sessions; • regular engagement with and liaison meetings with stakeholders; • speaking at relevant conferences/ forums; • Providing support for those seeking to list qualifications in Europe.
+It is anticipated that there will be 60 (50-60 in 2016) university liaison visits during 2017 and up to 12 (10 in 2016) planning meetings, as well as a number of regular liaison meetings with key stakeholders.
+It is anticipated that 15+ institutions will seek to renew prescription and 8+ institutions will seek first time prescription for new qualifications; in addition we will receive around 50+ annual monitoring submissions.
 This reflects an increase on the figures for 2016.
 Good relationships with key stakeholders are maintained and developed, as exhibited by individual and collective feedback.
 Stakeholders believe ARB adds value over and above performance on the prescription function, as evidenced by collective and individual feedback.
 ARB is kept well informed of possible future developments in order to plan its work and respond to developments.
-On behalf of the UK and its capacity as the UK's Competent Authority for Architects, embed the revised notification process within ARB's procedures, and scrutinise and review European qualifications which are notified to the European Commission for listing under the PQD.
-Continue to embed the European Commission's revised process for the notification of qualifications within ARB's procedures.
-Ensure that the European Commission's deadlines for considering notifications are met on every occasion.
-It is anticipated that approximately 50 EU notifications will need to be processed in 2017.
-It is anticipated that the UK will need to notify 4-5 new qualifications as well as several title changes.
-This will have an impact on staff time.
-ARB will have reviewed 100% of European notifications within the European Commission's deadlines, and compiled with the requirements in this area.
-ARB will have dealt with all UK notifications within the European Commission's deadlines, and complied with the requirements in this area.
+Priorities A/O

-Section C - Maintaining the Standards of Conduct and Practice of Architects
+Section B - Maintaining the Qualifications of Architects